tgaff/listly_rails_angular/README.md

 #### Requiring Angular

 1. As you've seen before, there are many ways to require assets in Rails.
-In this case let's use the asset pipeline.
+In this case let's use the asset pipeline and store them in vendor.
 Download angular into vendor/assets.

   ```sh
   $ curl https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.5.5/angular.js > vendor/assets/javascripts/angular.js
   $ curl https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.5.5/angular-route.js > vendor/assets/javascripts/angular-route.js
   ```

-1. Previously we disabled javascript, so we need to re-enable that.
+1. Previously we disabled javascript, so now we need to manually set it up.
 In your application layout add the `javascript_include_tag`.

 	```html
 	<!-- application.html.erb -->